 When I saw the Kobocha squash at Imwalle Gardens I knew that the Kobocha Squash Bread Pudding was in our baking future.
 After two separate trips to the farm I collected enough of the winter squash to do it justice.
 You will need one of the dusty green squash on the larger size 3-4 pounds, to roast for the orange sweet flesh and then a few miniature ones to cut in half and serve the bread pudding inside.
 It really is a show stopping presentation.
 When I served this more than a decade ago, table side at Boxer Restaurant in Los Angeles, we would serve it with a Cider Sage Reduction, Persimmon Coulis and a smoking cinnamon stick, lit and blown out right before entering the dining room.

 Kobocha is a winter squash that is Japanese in heritage.
 You can roast it in a similar cooking process as the Sugar Pumpkin.
 When cooked you can easily scoop out and puree the reddish yellow sweet flesh in a food processor.
 This puree can be used in any recipe that calls for canned pumpkin.
 Kobocha are very hard and slicing in half at the equator may be a little difficult and dangerous, due to the possibility of the knife slipping.
 So what I tried out was roasting the squash whole and it worked like a charm.
 Wash and dry the outside.
-Place on a baking sheet.
+Place on a baking sheet, you will need a temperature measuring device to your work more accurate.
 Preheat oven to 400 degrees.
 Roast for 40 – 50 minutes until a knife slides in with no resistance.

 Kobocha Squash Bread Pudding with Spiced Cider Reduction